-Stratos Analyst, Generalist Strategy and Operations Human Capital Management division, New York
+Stratos Executive Director/Vice President, Generalist Strategy and Operations Human Capital Management Division, New York

 Working at Goldman Sachs is being part of a fast-paced, collaborative organization surrounded by smart, ambitious people with strong work ethics.